 1. Pick a card that works for you

-As long as you take some time to learn how to choose a credit card wisely, credit cards can be a great way to shop.
-With so many types of credit cards on the market, it’s important that you find a card to meet your specific needs.
-From cash back cards, to balance transfer cards to charge cards, opting for the right card can save you time and money.
+As long as you take the time to choose a credit card wisely, using a credit card can be a smart way to shop.
+There are several types of credit cards on the market, so It’s important that you find the right one to meet your specific needs.

-Once you’ve picked a card, you’ll need to make sure to read your card agreements and understand your card’s terms and conditions.
+Once you’ve picked a card, read through the card agreements and understand the card’s terms and conditions.
 You’ll need to be aware of any potential due dates, interest rates and fees.
 The annual percentage rate or APR varies from card to card, so it’s important to keep yours in mind before swiping at the register.

-One of the most important things to know about using a credit card is that payments should always be made on time.
-Your credit score is largely determined by payment history, so missing even one payment can be detrimental to your overall credit score.
-In fact, payment history typically makes up 35% of your overall credit score.
-Therefore, it’s essential that you show a consistent history of on-time payments when using your credit card.
-You will also be subject to late fees and even accrued interest if you fail to make an on-time minimum payment.
+One of the most important things to know about using a credit card is that making on-time payments is essential.
+Your credit score is largely determined by payment history, which makes up 35% of your overall credit score.
+For this reason, missing even one payment will negatively impact your score, and it will take time to rebuild a history of on-time payments.
+If you fail to make an on-time minimum credit card payment, you’ll also be subject to late fees and will accrue interest on your balance.

 Another good rule of thumb when using a credit card is to keep your balance well below your credit limit.
-Not only will it help you more easily pay off balances, but it will help avoid negatively hurting your credit utilization — and in turn your credit score.
+This not only makes it easier to pay off any balances on the card, but it also keeps your credit utilization low.
+By keeping your credit utilization ratio as low as possible, ideally below 30%, you’ll improve your credit score.

 While it may seem obvious, the best practice when using credit cards is to only spend what you can actually afford.
 Using the spending analysis tool offered on your online account can help you visualize which categories you’re spending the most in, and need to cut back on to stay in budget.